-My family marked the ten-year anniversary of the passing of my mother-in-law last month.
-She was a brilliant, down-to-earth and fun-loving human being, and one of the greatest gifts she imparted to her children and grandchildren was a love of languages (she was conversant in an over-achieving five herself, including de rigueur Catholic schoolgirl Latin) and reading.
+My family marks the anniversary of the passing of my mother-in-law each December.
+She was a brilliant, down-to-earth and fun-loving human being, and one of the greatest gifts she imparted to her children and grandchildren was a love of reading and languages (she was conversant in an over-achieving five herself, including de rigueur Catholic schoolgirl Latin).

-She raised seven children of her own (first child born in 1949, last born in 1964 — yes, this abiding mother was pregnant and/or nursing for 15-plus years straight), a bookish brood, in Kalamazoo, Mich., and after she died, her surviving sons and daughters had the sorrowful, but I expect ultimately joyful, task of divvying up the many picture books accumulated in their home over the decades-long span of their childhood.
+She raised seven children (first child born in 1949, last born in 1964); they were a bookish brood, and after she died, her surviving sons and daughters had the sorrowful, but I expect ultimately joyful, task of divvying up the many picture books accumulated in their home over the decades-long span of their childhood.
 I am so grateful for the treasured titles my Matt, her youngest son, brought back to our family in Seattle; these precious stories anchor our legacy family bookshelf and encouraged our own two children to love reading and reveling in the cleverness of language and the beauty of brilliant illustration.

 Story by Emmy Payne, pictures by H.A.
 Rey (of “Curious George” fame)

 Katy Kangaroo has a big problem and it is breaking her big heart!
-She has no pocket in which to tote her little boy Freddie.
+She has no pocket in which to tote her little boy, Freddie.
 Talk about a crushing inferiority complex!
 A mother kangaroo with no pocket?
-I can't even begin to suggest a correspondingly crippling parenting fail for 2019.
-(It’s early yet, though.)
-After quizzing other animal parents about how they carry their young, to no practical avail, Katy appeals to the wise, if crotchety, owl (owls and “old codgers” were crotchety in 1973) for counsel, and he sends her off to the big city, where she meets a kind man who helps solve her problem.
+I can't even begin to suggest a correspondingly crippling parenting fail for humans living in the 2020s.
+After quizzing other animal parents about how they carry their young, to no practical avail, Katy appeals to the wise, if crotchety, owl for counsel, and he sends her off to the big city, where she meets a kind man who helps solve her problem.

-Young Lentil of Alton, Ohio has a pretty happy life, with one exception — he wants to sing, but he can’t, no matter how hard he tries.
-(One might suggest being named after a legume isn’t an ideal setup for a contented childhood, but I digress...)
+Young Lentil of Alton, Ohio, has a pretty happy life, with one exception — he wants to sing, but he can’t, no matter how hard he tries.
+(One might suggest being named after a legume isn’t an ideal setup for a contented childhood, but I digress ...)
 The poor lad can’t even manage a proper pucker to whistle!
 The musically parched Lentil saves up his pennies (the year is 1940, friends) to buy himself a harmonica, and applies himself to becoming an expert player.
-When the small town’s irredeemably bitter grouch, Old Sneep (another epic codger), tries to derail a hero’s homecoming celebration, Lentil and his harmonica save the day.
+When the small town’s irredeemably bitter grouch, Old Sneep, tries to derail a hero’s homecoming celebration, Lentil and his harmonica save the day.

 By Bennett Cerf, drawings by Carl Rose